-Events in close proximity may record identical timestamps causing them to appear shuffled.
-To make matters worse, this is most likely when a machine is under heavy load.
+You might record identical timestamps for events in close proximity, causing them to appear shuffled.
+To make matters worse, this is most likely when your machine is under heavy load.

 Clocks can go backwards

-If a developer generates timestamps or stores timezone data incorrectly, the automatic change from daylight saving time could jump events backwards by a whole hour.
+The automatic change from daylight saving could jump an event backwards a whole hour if you handled timezones incorrectly.
 We have to be particularly careful in the UK, where GMT can happily masquerade as UTC for half the year.

 Services like ntpd (Network Time Protocol Daemon) can also cause dramatic clock changes.
 Depending on configuration, a large drift in system time can cause ntpd to hop immediately to the correct time (possibly backwards).
-Devices like the Raspberry Pi are particularly vulnerable to this as they are frequently disconnected from a network and have no Real Time Clock.
+Devices like the Raspberry Pi - that are frequently disconnected and have no real time clock - are particularly vulnerable.

-There are clocks guaranteed to never run backwards, called 'monotonic' clocks, but a timestamp from a monotonic clock is often of little use between reboots, and useless to compare between machines.
-Generally, a monotonic clock is used to measure a time interval on a single machine.
+Monotonic clocks - guaranteed to never run backwards - do exist, but a timestamp from a monotonic clock is of little use between reboots, and useless to compare between machines.
+They are generally used to measure an interval on a single machine.

 Intervals can stretch and shrink